Cargill/splinter-docs/community/planning/oauth2_rest_api_authentication.md

 OAuth 2 support for Splinter's REST APIs provides standard and secure authentication with the REST APIs from end-user browser applications.
-The primary OAuth 2 providers targeted are Active Directory, Github, and Google.
+The primary OAuth 2 providers targeted are Azure Active Directory, Github, and Google.

 ## Motivation
 [motivation]: #motivation